ToNi3141/Rasterix/README.md

 - Mip Mapping
 - ...

-# Next Steps
+# Next Possible Steps
 - Add the possibility to use more than one render context
 - Implement Mip Mapping
-- Implement logic ops
+- Implement Logic Ops
-- Implement a texture cache to omit the `TextureBuffer`
+- Implement a texture cache to reduce the memory consuption by omitting the `TextureBuffer`
 - Implement higher texture resolutions
-- Port to an Zynq board (XC7Z020 for now)
 - ...